movitto/omega/README.md

 of the License, or (at your option) any later version.

 ## Intro
-The Omega Project aims to develop a universal simulator accessible by registered users over the json-rpc protocol.
+The Omega Project aims to develop a universe simulator accessible by registered users over the json-rpc protocol.
 This allows the most users and developers to access and control entities and subsystems via any programming language and transport protocol.